SBeck637/hello-world/README.md

 # hello-world
 Repository For School Project
-I am making this change becasue The "Hello World" guide told me too
+I am making this change because The "Hello World" guide demands it of me